Yoruichi Shihōin: Reception

+2023 casting controversy

+Following the second cour's final dubbed episode on October 21, 2023, for Bleach: Thousand-Year Blood War, voice actress Anairis Quiñones confirmed that her role as Yoruichi Shihōin was recast, with Wendee Lee reprising the role instead.
+The recast sparked uproar and debate on social media platforms about on one hand, Lee replacing Quiñones, an actress of color, in order to voice a person of color, and on the other hand, Lee getting replaced in the first place.

 Analysis

-Cortés Reslie discussed Yoruichi in the context of gender in anime, noting that she mixes the boundaries of genders as well as between humans and animals.
-Her ability to transform into a cat allows her to "escape sexual objectification in her animal form", while her "status as a fugitive and outlaw constructs her anamalistic body as a site of rebellion against the patriarchical order of the Gotei 13"..
+Cortés Reslie discussed Yoruichi in the context of gender in anime, noting that she transgresses gender boundaries and the border between humans and animals.
+Her ability to transform into a cat allows her to "escape sexual objectification in her animal form", while her "status as a fugitive and outlaw constructs her animalistic body as a site of rebellion against the patriarchical order of the Gotei 13".
 She also describes the relationship between Yoruichi and Suì Fēng as "the most richly described romantic (but not sexual) relationship in the series".
-Both women are portrayed as not ethnically Japanese; Suì Fēng is Chinese whereas Yoruichi, despite having a Japanese name, has dark caramel skin and golden eyes.
-However, Cortés Reslie also notes that their relationship, in which Suì Fēng is subservient to Yoruichi both on professional and personal level, "reflects real life global power dynamics bwtween China and Japan".
+Neither woman is portrayed as ethnically Japanese; Suì Fēng is Chinese whereas Yoruichi, despite having a Japanese name, has dark skin and golden eyes.
+However, Cortés Reslie also notes that their relationship, in which Suì Fēng is subservient to Yoruichi both on professional and personal level, "reflects real life global power dynamics between China and Japan".

-Louis Kemner writing for CBR described Yoruichi as Soul Society's "rogue hero", who cares about "about doing the right thing, at any cost".
-Levana-Jane Chester-Londt writing for Gamerant discussed how Yoruichi portrayal in Bleach "Set the new standard for black character representation" in manga and anime.
-She describes Yoruichi as s an influential mentor of the main character, and an attractive, down-to-earth princess who became a fan-favorite character.
+Louis Kemner writing for CBR described Yoruichi as Soul Society's "rogue hero", who cares about "doing the right thing, at any cost".